mtjhax/clearinghouse-adapter/README.md

 error, an email notification should be sent assuming email notifications are properly configured.

-The import test will cause two fictitious trips to be posted on the Clearinghouse – these can be checked by logging into the web site.
-There should be one for customer “Bob Smith” and one for “Sally Jones”.
+The import test will cause four fictitious trips to be posted on the Clearinghouse – these can be checked by logging into the web site.
+There should be one each for customers:

+-   Gloria Stevens
+-   Philip Carroll
+-   Teresa Jones
+-   Antonio Vasquez

 These should be rescinded (cancelled) as soon as possible so claimants do not think they are real trips.
 To rescind a trip, click the customer name in the right-hand panel to see the full trip details, then find the Rescind action in the left panel.

 ## Integration